n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 >

 In addition, stand-alone clusters may occur, such as when an isolated codepoint is shown in example text, sequences of numerals, and so on.

+Clusters should be identified by examining the run and matching glyphs, based on their categorization, using regular expressions.

 	C	consonant